 No longer do you have to search the web trying to figure out what your kids should be memorizing.
 Living Memory gives you the memory lists you need.
-You have a book which includes excerpts of famous oratory speeches such as Give me liberty or give me death.
+You have a book that includes excerpts of famous oratory speeches such as Give me liberty or give me death.

 Living Memory is a book you need on your bookshelf.

-Unlike the last two books, How to Teach Your Children Shakespeare by Ken Ludwig isn’t a reference book but rather a guide which takes you by the hand and walks you through the process.
+Unlike the last two books, How to Teach Your Children Shakespeare by Ken Ludwig isn’t a reference book but rather a guide that takes you by the hand and walks you through the process.

 You and your children begin by memorizing a simple set of lines from A Midsummer’s Night Dream.
 As the chapters unfold, you’re introduced to the characters, plot, and imagery of the play.